On the lattices of exact and weakly exact structures: Lattice structures

 \begin{cor} Let $\cW$ be a weakly exact structure on $\ca$.
 Then there is a lattice isomorphism between the interval $[\cW^{\add}, \cW]$ in the lattice of weakly exact structures on $\ca$ and the lattice of topologizing subcategories of $\defff \mathbb{W}.$ \end{cor}

-\begin{cor} When the category $\ca$ admits a unique maximal weakly exact structure $\cW^{\max},$ the lattice of weakly exact structures on $\ca$ is isomorphic to the lattice of topologizing subcategories of $\defff \mathbb{W}^{\max}.$ \end{cor} In particular we get the following summarising result: \begin{cor} Let $\A$ be an idempotent complete essentially small additive category, then the following four lattices are isomorphic:
+\begin{cor} When the category $\ca$ admits a unique maximal weakly exact structure $\cW^{\max},$ the lattice of weakly exact structures on $\ca$ is isomorphic to the lattice of topologizing subcategories of $\defff \mathbb{W}^{\max}.$ \end{cor} In particular we get the following summarising result: \begin{cor} Let $\A$ be weakly idempotent complete essentially small additive category, then the following three lattices are isomorphic: